bfelger/bfelger.github.io/pages/resurrecting-rom/pt-6-msvc-2.md

 Many years ago, `int` was the universal assumed data type for memory sizes and string length.
 Today, however, that role belongs to `size_t`.
 POSIX functions like `strlen()` return it.
 GCC and Clang didn't so much mind ROM using `int`, but MSVC very much does.

-> There's always the possibility that GCC/Clang _would_ under `-pedantic -Wetra`.
-But if I achieve my goal here, _I will never know._

 So I have lot of warnings like this, from `do_description()` in `act_info.c`:

 ```